How Cash Buyers Calculate Offers: Full Transparency

 Competition Changes Everything

 In a single-buyer scenario, you might get the minimum formula-based offer.
-But with 3-5 competing buyers on a marketplace, buyers start bidding against each other.
-Someone with better contractor pricing or more risk tolerance can offer $10,000-$25,000 more and still make profit.
+But when 3-5 investors are reviewing the same property, you could see a range of offers.
+Someone with better contractor pricing or more risk tolerance can sometimes offer more and still make a profit.

 How to Maximize Your Cash Offer